philippe-gregoire/cognos11_1_docker/phg-centos7-xfce-cognos-cloudera/phg-centos7-xfce-cognos/README_Cognos_setup_docker.md

 ---

 ## Overview
 The files in this directory pertain to the setup of **Cognos 11.1** with **DB2-Developer-C** in a docker-compose environment.
-The setup operates with two containers driven by docker-compose.
-The setup uses Centos7 base linux OS image for both containers.
+The setup operates with two containers driven by _docker-compose_ and uses Centos7 base linux OS image for both.

 The persistent state of the Content Manager stored in DB2-Dev-C is stored in a persistent volume.